Guidelines for Writing Book Review

 - The reviewer should also comment on the stylistic aspect and literary presentation of the book.

 - Bibliographical references may be avoided.
 If the references are considered essential, the citation style adopted by NICE Journal of Business should be used.

 Thus, the review should be an objective assessment of the book, indicating its specific strengths and weaknesses and an overall assessment.

 Guidelines for Authors

 NICE Journal of Business invites academicians and professionals to contribute research papers, articles, abstracts of doctoral dissertations, major research project reports, case studies, comprehensive bibliography, and book reviews.
-The following are the guidelines for the authors:
+The following are the guidelines for authors:

 - The contribution must be original, neither published nor under consideration for publication anywhere else.

-- The cover page should contain the title of the paper, author’s name, designation, official address, contact phone number, and the e-mail address.
+- The cover page should contain the title of the paper, author's name, designation, official address, contact phone number, and the e-mail address.
 The next page should contain an abstract of not more than 150 words, along with five key words.
-The main text should not contain the author’s name.
+The main text should not contain author's name.